 4-1-4-1 Formation – The Ultimate Coaching Guide

-While the 4-1-4-1 formation used to primarily be seen as defensive in nature, managers such as Pep Guardiola have seen it transformed into one of the most exciting, attacking, and fluid formations out there.
+However, managers such as Pep Guardiola have transformed into one of the most exciting, attacking, and fluid formations out there.

-This is in large part because the holding midfielder shields and protects your defence which gives the rest of the midfielders more freedom to attack.
+This is in large part because the holding midfielder shields and protects your defense, giving the rest of the midfielders more freedom to attack.

 The formation should, in theory, be defensively sound thanks to the flat-back four and defensive-minded midfielder in front of them.